 Initial fee status for RNCM Offer Holders is based on information provided within UCAS Conservatoires applications.
 Full guidance can be found here, but if you have any queries or think you have been assigned an incorrect status, please email firstname.lastname@example.org and we will be happy to undertake a full fee assessment with you.

 Please note that following the UK Government’s announcement in June 2020, EU students are now classed as International and as such, are eligible for International fees.

 I'm a UK undergraduate Offer Holder, how do I arrange my student finance?

 The quickest way to apply is via the Student Finance website, but in order to do so you must have a confirmed place at university.

 Simply apply using your preferred choice of course, which can be updated later if needed.
 It can take up to six weeks to process applications, so it’s important that you apply as soon as possible so that your finance is in place at the start of your studies.

-The Government provides a loan of up to £10,000 per student for postgraduate Master’s study.
+The Government provides a loan of c.£10,000 per student for postgraduate Master’s study.
 For up-to-date information click here.